We Heal the Earth, and the Earth Heals Us

 “Ding” Nature Wellness: HEART

-Our definition of “heart” refers not only to what’s beating inside our chests, but also to our innate longing for connection, community, safety, and belonging.
-The “Ding” Nature Wellness program seeks to bring this heart-centered wellness and conservation approach to our local communities and beyond, via partnerships and initiatives - all with the goal of connecting individuals to themselves, each other, and their planet.
+"Heart refers not only to what is beating in our chest, but also our innate longing for deep connection, community, safaety, and belonging.
+The “Ding” Nature Wellness program seeks to bring our mission to local communities and beyond, via partnerships and initiatives - all with the goal of spreading wellness and connecting individuals to themselves, each other, and their planet.

-- Wellness Week 2023: May TBD (in correlation with National Mental Health Awareness Week).
+- Wellness Week 2023: May 3-9 (as a lead-in to National Mental Health Awareness Week).
 A week filled with unique in-person and virtual programs, lectures, learnings, and events.
 All programs are free and will be posted to Eventbrite.

 - Our “Mobile Mindfulness Program” brings unique wellness/mindfulness programs to community-based partners and individuals in need, both on- and off-island.
 Programs can be adapted for any age and run the gamut from ranger-led mindfulness walks to immersive nature journaling.